 Pixel Buds Pro vs AirPods Pro Price

-Google has only revealed a US price for the Pixel Buds Pro: $199, which works out at roughly £165.
-Exchange rates don’t take things like import duty and VAT into account, though, so we’re betting it’ll end up closer to £199 when they land here in the UK.
+Google is asking $199 for the Pixel Buds Pro in the US, which works out at roughly £165.
+Exchange rates don’t take things like import duty and VAT into account, though, so we’ll have to pay £179 for a pair in the UK.

 Google needs to pay close attention to retailers and price the Pixel Buds Pro accordingly if it wants to draw people away from Apple’s offering.